By Genomelink

 Sutton Foster

-Sutton Lenore Foster (Mar 18, 1975 - ) is a Tony Award-winning American actress known for her work on Broadway, including roles in "Thoroughly Modern Millie" and "Anything Goes."
-She also starred in TV shows like "Bunheads" and "Younger."
+Sutton Lenore Foster (born Mar 18, 1975) is an American actress known for her Tony Award-winning performances in Broadway musicals like "Thoroughly Modern Millie" and "Anything Goes."
+She also starred in TV series like "Bunheads" and "Younger."
+Foster's talent and charm have captivated audiences both on stage and screen, solidifying her as a prominent figure in the entertainment industry.

 Meg Foster

-Margaret "Meg" Foster (May 10, 1948 - ) is an American actress known for roles in TV miniseries like The Scarlet Letter and films like They Live.
-She starred as Christine Cagney in the first season of Cagney & Lacey.
-Foster's striking pale-blue eyes gained attention, leading to a diverse career in film and television.
+Margaret "Meg" Foster (May 10, 1948 - ) is an American actress known for her roles in TV miniseries like The Scarlet Letter, films like They Live, and as Christine Cagney in the first season of Cagney & Lacey.
+Foster's striking pale-blue eyes earned her the title "the eyes of 1979," although some producers had her wear contact lenses to change her eye color.
+She has appeared in various TV shows and movies throughout the 1970s, 1980s, and 1990s, showcasing her talent and versatility as an actress.

 Buddy Foster

-Lucius Fisher "Buddy" Foster IV (born July 12, 1957) is an American former child actor known for his roles in television shows like Mayberry R.F.D. and The Six Million Dollar Man.
-He is the older brother of actress Jodie Foster and released a book called Foster Child in 1997.
+Lucius Fisher "Buddy" Foster IV (born July 12, 1957) is an American former child actor, known for his roles on TV shows like Mayberry R.F.D. and appearances in commercials.
+He is the older brother of actress and director Jodie Foster.
+Foster released a book in 1997, where he made controversial claims about his family, including his sister Jodie.
+Despite his early success in Hollywood, Foster later settled in Duluth, Minnesota, where he owned a construction company with his second wife.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.